Eco-friendly Tips to Keep in Mind when Renovating

 Generally when you’re renovating, the work will involve demolishing or deconstructing part of your house.
 Just keep in mind that if you’re tearing down walls and pulling up the walls, there’s likely a lot of valuable material that can be salvaged.
 We mentioned how recycled materials are a good option instead of buying new; in some cases you may be able to reuse the materials from your own home and if not you can sell them on to someone else.

-Apart from these, always make sure to use sustainable and low-energy building materials for your renovation or new building work.
+Apart from these, always make sure to use energy efficient building materials for your renovation or new building work.
 Also, there are a number of different things you can do to ensure your new renovated dwelling is as energy efficient as possible and it almost always comes down to proper planning and organisation.
 It’s imperative that you speak to an expert and if you're looking for a responsible painter that always works in the best interests of the environment, speak to the team at Premier Painting in Sydney today.